As a personal trainer, forming your own fitness business can come with its fair share of challenges.

 Pricing as an employee, contractor, or business owner

-There are multiple ways you can work in the fitness industry.
+There are multiple ways you can work in the fitness industry - and thus multiple revenue streams you can tap into.
 You can be a personal trainer as an employee for a health club, as an independent contractor or owning your own facility.
 Each of which provide their own unique benefits.

 - Being an employee can allow a trainer to decrease expenses associated with independently owning their business and take advantage of services and other incentives.